Icinga/icinga2/doc/10-icinga-template-library.md

-interfacetable_maxrepetitions       | **Optional.** Increasing this value may enhance snmp query performances by gathering more results at one time. interfacetable_snmptimeout          | **Optional.** Define the Transport Layer timeout for the snmp queries. interfacetable_snmpretries          | **Optional.** Define the number of times to retry sending a SNMP message. interfacetable_unixsnmp             | **Optional.** Use unix snmp utilities for snmp requests.
+interfacetable_maxrepetitions       | **Optional.** Increasing this value may enhance snmp query performances by gathering more results at one time. interfacetable_snmptimeout          | **Optional.** Define the Transport Layer timeout for the snmp queries. interfacetable_snmpretries          | **Optional.** Define the number of times to retry sending a SNMP message. interfacetable_snmpmaxmsgsize       | **Optional.** Size of the SNMP message in octets, usefull in case of too long responses.
+Be carefull with network filters.
+Range 484 - 65535.
+Apply only to netsnmp perl bindings.
+The default is 1472 octets for UDP/IPv4, 1452 octets for UDP/IPv6, 1460 octets for TCP/IPv4, and 1440 octets for TCP/IPv6. interfacetable_unixsnmp             | **Optional.** Use unix snmp utilities for snmp requests.
 Defaults to false, which means use the perl bindings. interfacetable_enableperfdata       | **Optional.** Enable port performance data.
 Defaults to false. interfacetable_perfdataformat       | **Optional.** Define which performance data will be generated.
 Possible values are "full" (default), "loadonly", "globalonly".